vczh-libraries/Document/README.md

 - All members are treated as public.
 - Implicitly generated members doesn't care if any base class is virtual.
 - C style type reference is allowed to refer to a unexisting type.
 In this case, a forward declaration with the symbol is created in the root namespace.
 - Implicit generated type alias of current instantiation `A` is not really added to template class `A`.
-The compiler only allow `A` (which is an `IdExpr`) to be the current instantiation when the code is in the scope of `A`.
+  - The compiler only allow `A` (which is an `IdExpr`) to be the current instantiation when the code is in the scope of `A`.
+  - The compiler will always let `A` becomes the current instantiation even when it is passed as a template argument.
+- The compiler assumes MSVC 32bits.

 ### Analyzing Code